antarctica/lantern/docs/usage.md

 > Records are considered existing if a record with the same `file_identifier` exists.

 > [!TIP]
 > All records in the `import/` directory will be committed together.
-Consider splitting unrelated changes into sets and
+Consider splitting unrelated changes separately.
-> importing each separately.
 <!-- pyml enable md028 -->

-The `zap-records` task (if applicable) will:
+The `zap-records` task (if used) will:

 1. update collections referenced in records to create back-references and update the bounding extent of the collection
 1. update metadata datestamps in any revised records, and edition in any revised collection records